-U.S. Warship 'May Have' Brought Down A Second Iranian Drone, General Says
+U.S. Warship 'May Have' Brought Down A 2nd Iranian Drone, General Says

 Last week, Pentagon sources told NPR that the USS Boxer had used electronic measures to take down a drone that the U.S. says was operated by Iran's military.
 A new U.S. anti-drone system is believed to have been used aboard the USS Boxer as the ship moved between the Persian Gulf and the Gulf of Oman.

 Defense Department officials also said that in addition to the unmanned aircraft, the USS Boxer was forced to contend with at least one Iranian helicopter and several fast boats that moved toward the ship on Thursday morning.
-In response, the officials said, the Boxer sent up a helicopter, which then flew side-by-side with the Iranian helicopter to ward it off.
+In response, the officials said, the Boxer sent up a helicopter, which then flew side by side with the Iranian helicopter to ward it off.

 Speaking aboard the USS Boxer amphibious assault ship, McKenzie gave new details about what he called "a complex tactical picture."